graphql/graphql-spec/spec/Appendix A -- Notation Conventions.md

 A grammar production may specify that certain expansions are not permitted by using the phrase "but not" and then indicating the expansions to be excluded.

-For example, the following production means that the nonterminal {SafeWord} may be replaced by any sequence of characters that could replace {Word} provided that the same sequence of characters could not replace {SevenCarlinWords}.
+For example, the following production means that the non-terminal {SafeWord} may be replaced by any sequence of characters that could replace {Word} provided that the same sequence of characters could not replace {SevenCarlinWords}.